MagnitudeCMS/magnitudecms/README.md

 Otherwise create a DNS record or hosts entry.

 Since the site doesn't exist yet you need to create it.
-Login with the user you created before and you will be presented with two options.
+Login with the user you created before and you will be presented with a form to create a new site.
-1. Create New Site
-2. Add domain to existing site.

-Pick one fill in the info required and you are on your way :)
+Submit the form (a new couchdb is created, site is added to main db)

 Ta-Da - This how simple CMS should be!